How we review health rates

 If we don't believe the rate increase is justified we deny the increase.
 The insurer can then revise its rate-increase request, or it can request a hearing.

-Why do my rates increase?
+Why do my premiums increase?

 This is because you and your family are part of a “pool of risk.”
 Rates for individuals and families and small groups are community rated, which means the rates are based on the combined claims everyone files.
 You pay a share of the pooled costs in exchange for getting the coverage you purchased.

 The point of insurance is to share the cost of medical care among a larger group of people so that those with higher medical bills can still afford insurance.
-This is why your rate may go up even if you haven't filed a claim.
+This is why your premium may go up even if you haven't filed a claim.

 Factors that affect rates